Packing lunch is a great way to save money and keep our budget in check.

 Thermos of soup

-Cereal-I put dry cereal in a small container and give milk money
+Cereal-I put dry cereal in a small container, pack a spoon and give milk money

 Boiled egg and muffin